BjoernPetersen/MusicBot/docs/plugins/declaration.md

 ## Service

-In order for the bot to find your plugin, you have to create a file with the fully qualified name of the implemented specific base interface (e.g. `net.bjoernpetersen.musicbot.spi.plugin.Provider`) in the `META-INF/services` directory.
+In order for the bot to find your plugin, you have to create a file with the fully qualified name of the implemented plugin interface (e.g. `net.bjoernpetersen.musicbot.spi.plugin.Provider`) in the `META-INF/services` directory.
 The file should contain all your implementations of the base interface, each on its own line.